Elphel/meta-ezynq/README.md

 This layer provides an unofficial support for Xilinx Zynq architecture as well as evaluation boards.

-*ezynq-u-boot* creates bootable image without any extra proprietary tools required.
+*ezynq-u-boot* creates u-boot image (SPL + u-boot) without any extra proprietary tools required.
 It does not support secure boot functionality and loading the FPGA (PL) part with a bitstream - it is planned to do under the control of the operating system - if needed this feature can be implemented using u-boot.